RuisSoftware/FiveM-Resources-2024/README.md

 We did not make any of these scripts.
 We do not take any credits.
 Did we forget to mention you?
 Then let us know!

-> Read other support files to make esx_inventoryhud work with esx_policejob and esx_propery!
+> Read other support files to make esx_inventoryhud work with esx_policejob and esx_property!

 ## Features
 - Drag and drop